LTLA/SingleRBook-old/docs/bulkref.md

 This is because the default marker detection scheme computes log-fold changes by subtracting the medians, which makes little sense unless the input expression values are already log-transformed.
 For alternative schemes, this requirement may be relaxed (e.g., Wilcoxon rank sum tests do not require transformation);
-similarly, if pre-defined markers are supplied, no transformaton or normalization is necessary (see comments below for the test data).
+similarly, if pre-defined markers are supplied, no transformation or normalization is necessary.

 For the test data, the assay data need not be log-transformed or even (scale) normalized.
 This is because `SingleR()` computes Spearman correlations within each cell,